trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 The Iceberg connector allows querying data stored in files written in Iceberg format, as defined in the `Iceberg Table Spec <https://iceberg.apache.org/spec/>`_.
-It supports Apache Iceberg table spec version 1.
+It supports Apache Iceberg table spec version 1 and 2.

 The Iceberg table state is maintained in metadata files.
 All changes to table state create a new metadata file and replace the old metadata with an atomic swap.